ionStici/frontend/js/async/web-security.md

    The stolen information from Sensitive Data Exposure gets sold and resold on the dark web, often ending up in sets of personal information known as _fullz_.
 Fullz contain information someone could use to commit the kinds of fraud that can ruin a victim’s life for years, and most of this information is on sale for $25 or less.

-4. **XML External Entities (XXE)** is a type of vulnerability that allows maliciously crafted data to produce unintended behavior on the baclend of a website.
+4. **XML External Entities (XXE)** is a type of vulnerability that allows maliciously crafted data to produce unintended behavior on the backend of a website.
 XXE involves an attacker to unload a maliciously crafted XML file.
 Simplest solution: don't use XML.

 5. **Broken Access Control** is when authorization is improperly enforced, allowing users access to privileges they should not have.
 Mitigations: rate limits for logins, ensuring server-side validation of requests, implementing default-deny for permissions.